about taproot medicine...

 what is an herbal syrup?

 A simple herbal syrup is a preparation of herbs decocted in water, with a sweetener added.
 Most commercial syrups out there tend towards using refined sugars for this process, so always look on the label and check out what’s in there.
-We use local honey, heated slightly to keep the living enzymes well, alive.
-That said, we also add in lots of other ingredients, like molasses (thank you for that iron) and spirulina (thank you ocean).
-Because we aren’t making a simple syrup here (which has a shelf life of 1-2 years), we like to keep it refrigerated.
+We use local honey, molasses (thank you for that iron) and spirulina (thank you ocean).
+Because we aren’t making a simple syrup here (which has a shelf life of 1-2 years), we like to keep it refrigerated after opening.

 How is it made?

-Taproot medicine is made with care and attention, in small batches (and we mean small), by the hands of a mother, herbalist, and artist.
+Taproot medicine is made with care and attention, in small batches (and we mean small), by the hands of mothers, herbalists, and artists.

 Enter the kitchen.